gelpd/yote/README.md

 locally by default, but gives you the flexibility to integrate metrics with services like Prometheus.

 ### Usage
-To use yote in your machine learning code, see the following example:
+To use yote in your machine learning code to write metrics and logs, see the following example:

 ```
 from yote import Experiment

 experiment = Experiment()

 while training: